ncooke3/Invasive-Species/pages/glossary.md

 **Ecosystem:** A biological community of interacting organisms and their physical environment.
 Closely related to the term ‘biome’.

 **Environment:** The surroundings or conditions in which a person, animal, or plant lives or operates.
+One’s environment is equatable to the immediate surroundings; the environment of a fish is the body of water it is in, not a rainforest.

 **Eradication:** The complete removal of any invasive individuals and their (potential) offspring.
 This reactive measure has been considered the most effective recourse, but it is usually only feasible in specific areas like small islands.